Aqtilink/NotificationService/README.md

      "message": "Your friend has created a new activity: Morning Run.
 Join them now!"
    }
    ```
+ via SendGrid API

+4. User receives email at their inbox from `noreply@em5604.aqtilink.live`
 2. **NotificationListener** receives the message from the queue

 3. **NotificationService** processes and sends the email